RishabhDedhia05/RishabhDedhia05/README.md

 Hi 👋 My name is Rishabh
 ========================

-App Dev and overall nerd
+App Dev and Current Freshman at UCLA
 ------------------------

 I have been messing around with raspberry pi's and small coding projects for a few years now and they have become a big hobby for me.